 Liberty Bell and Operator Bell

-Though popular, the poker machine did some significant drawbacks.
-For example, poker had too many possible winning combinations for it to have a functioning payout mechanism and this impracticality was a real hurdle.
-To counteract this, changes needed to be made to the base functionality of the machine.
+Though popular, the poker machine had some significant drawbacks.
+For example, poker had too many possible winning combinations for a practical automatic payout mechanism, and this impracticality was a real hurdle.
 As it happens, there was another inventor on the opposite end of the country who had just the solution.

 Charles Fey developed his own version of the slot machine before the turn of the 20th century in San Francisco.
-His invention was the simple 3-reel game, featuring five different symbols – horseshoes, diamonds, spades, hearts and a bell.
-Named after the bell symbol, the ‘Liberty Bell’ machine was the first of its kind and all that came after it drew inspiration from it.
-The reduced number of symbols allowed the machine to easily payout by itself and it became the standard the genre.
+His invention was a simple 3-reel game featuring five different symbols: horseshoes, diamonds, spades, hearts, and a bell.
+Named after the bell symbol, the “Liberty Bell” machine was the first of its kind, and everything that came after it drew inspiration from it.
+The reduced number of symbols allowed the machine to pay out automatically, and it became the standard for the genre.

 Crackdown on Slots

-As slots became a more and more common addition to bars and similar establishments, the more attention did they draw from the authorities around the same time as Prohibition.
+As slots became increasingly common in bars and similar establishments, they drew more attention from the authorities during the Prohibition era.
 It was not long before the government came down hard on slot machines and their proprietors, with gambling bans issued in many states.
-Still, that deterred neither the player base nor the operators.
-Instead of offering cash rewards, manufacturers made it so that the machines would payout in food, gum, and other edibles.
-The only slot machines that paid out real money were in illegal drinking establishments, which did not care for the new laws, to begin with.
+Still, this deterred neither the player base nor the operators.
+Instead of offering cash rewards, manufacturers configured the machines to pay out in food, gum, and other edibles.
+The only slot machines that paid out real money were in illegal drinking establishments, which did not care about the new laws to begin with.

 However, the supposed loophole in the gambling laws was not always effective.
-In Iowa, even slots that paid out in edibles were considered for all intents and purposes to be gambling and as such, banned from the public to use.
+In Iowa, even slots that paid out in edibles were considered gambling for all intents and purposes and were therefore banned from public use.
 Over time, Nevada would establish itself as a haven for gambling and it soon became one of the few places where players could enjoy proper gaming.

 Bally Introduces the Money Honey

-It would be decades before any significant changes came to the slots genre and the 1960s saw the introduction of the Money Honey by Bally.
-It was the first fully electromechanical slot, where the reels were operator solely by electricity.
+It would be decades before any significant changes came to the slots genre, and the 1960s saw the introduction of the Money Honey by Bally.
+It was the first fully electromechanical slot, with reels operated solely by electricity.
 Despite the new changes, the manufacturer still kept some key features of the old machines, namely the lever.
-Another major feature of the Money Honey slots was the bottomless hopper, which meant that the machine could payout up to 500 coins at once.
-A significant improvement over the Liberty Bell, which could only give out up to $0.50 in nickels.
+Another major feature of the Money Honey slots was the bottomless hopper, which meant that the machine could pay out up to 500 coins at once.
+This was a significant improvement over the Liberty Bell, which could only pay out up to $0.50 in nickels.

-The large payout potential made Money Honey an instant hit with the player base and games of the same kind quickly gained traction in the gambling industry.
-As a result, future slots would also incorporate the same electromechanical principles as Money Honey.
+The large payout potential made Money Honey an instant hit with players, and games of the same kind quickly gained traction in the gambling industry.
+As a result, future slots also incorporated the same electromechanical principles as Money Honey.

 First Video Slot Game

-While the Money Honey was a remarkable improvement of the slots genre, the 1970s would bring about even larger changes.
-With computer technology becoming ever more advanced, it was only a matter of time before it became used in other industries.
+While the Money Honey was a remarkable improvement to the slots genre, the 1970s would bring about even greater changes.
+As computer technology became more advanced, it was only a matter of time before it was used in other industries.
 In 1976, the world was offered the first video slot machine, courtesy of Bally.
-This new game used a 19-inch display and it showed a broad range of colors.
+This new game used a 19-inch display and showed a broad range of colors.

-Though still a prototype when it came out, the game was placed for trials in the Hilton Hotel and after which was put up for review by the Nevada State Gaming Commission.
-Several tweaks were made to make cheating harder and the slot was soon all over the Vegas Strip, quickly becoming popular and with more of the same type to follow.
+Though still a prototype when it debuted, the game was placed on trial in the Hilton Hotel, after which it was reviewed by the Nevada State Gaming Commission.
+Several tweaks were made to make cheating harder, and the slot was soon all over the Vegas Strip, quickly becoming popular as more machines of the same type followed.

 Internet Slots

 With the passage of time, casino technology became more and more advanced.
-The land-based industry was thriving and many new slots came out for gamblers to enjoy.
-But there was a new form of gambling on the horizon and it would offer bettors a new and exciting prospect – Internet gambling.
+The land-based industry was thriving, and many new slots came out for gamblers to enjoy.
+But a new form of gambling was on the horizon, and it would offer bettors an exciting prospect: Internet gambling.

-As the Internet became a bigger factor in everyday life, companies tried to capitalize on this and soon a new online gambling industry emerged out of nowhere.
-Soon the first wave of online casinos hit the market and they offered novel ways for people to place wagers.
+As the Internet became a bigger part of everyday life, companies tried to capitalize on it, and a new online gambling industry soon emerged.
+Soon, the first wave of online casinos hit the market, offering novel ways for people to place wagers.
 The first online slots were made available to the public and players could not get enough of them.
-After only a few years, the industry had grown exponentially and it was on its way to become a global phenomenon.
-Gamblers could now enjoy top-quality slots from the comfort of their own home and the only requirement being a computer and an Internet connection.
+After only a few years, the industry had grown exponentially and was on its way to becoming a global phenomenon.
+Gamblers could now enjoy top-quality slots from the comfort of their own homes, with the only requirements being a computer and an Internet connection.

-The online slots quickly became more advanced and with more companies entering the casino software development scene, a fierce competition began between them.
-This, of course, worked fully in favor of players as they now had a plethora of games to pick and choose from.
+Online slots quickly became more advanced, and with more companies entering the casino software development scene, fierce competition began.
+This, of course, worked fully in favor of players, as they now had a plethora of games to choose from.
 The online era saw many new themes and aesthetics being featured in slots, making the genre much more appealing to everyone.
-Moreover, the strong competition meant that the genre was advancing at breakneck speeds, introducing high-definition graphics and many more features to new games.
+Moreover, the intense competition meant that the genre was advancing at breakneck speed, introducing high-definition graphics and many more features to new games.

-Internet Slots Additional TipsThe 2010s saw the rise of smartphones and tablets and gambling operators quickly jumped at the opportunity to capture the new market.
+Internet Slots Additional TipsThe 2010s saw the rise of smartphones and tablets, and gambling operators quickly jumped at the opportunity to capture this new market.
 Now, slots and other games could be played while on the go with complete ease, bringing many new gamblers into the fold.

 Overall, the golden age of slots is currently upon us, with thousands of top-tier titles on the market and millions of gamblers all over the world playing on the Internet.
-Moreover, the online gambling industry keeps rising and new games are coming out on a weekly basis.
+Moreover, the online gambling industry keeps rising, and new games are coming out weekly.
 There is no better time to be a gambler and a fan of slots.
-Companies like Microgaming, Playtech, NetEnt, Play’n GO, Yggdrasil, Pragmatic Play, etc. are all coming out with excellent games for us to enjoy.
+Companies like Microgaming, Playtech, NetEnt, Play’n GO, Yggdrasil, and Pragmatic Play are all releasing excellent games for us to enjoy.

-The slots scene has come a long way since the fruit machines of the early 1900s and by the looks of things, it is only bound the get better.
-Who knows what the 2020s have in store, but we are sure that we are all excited to find out.
+The slots scene has come a long way since the fruit machines of the early 1900s, and by the looks of things, it is only bound to get better.
+Who knows what the 2020s have in store, but we are all excited to find out.